 Art Galleries

-There are multiple art galleries on the grounds as well as the mansion, the former home to the Huntington’s.
+There are multiple art galleries on the grounds as well as the mansion, which was the former home to the Huntington’s.
 These galleries include an extensive collection of American and European art.
 The total collection numbers 42,000 pieces of art in all.
 They list their collection as being the most significant of British art outside of the United Kingdom.
 Among the pieces you’ll find are Mary Cassatt’s Breakfast in Bed and Blue Boy by Thomas Gainsborough which recently underwent a public conservation project.
 You’ll also find a collection of Greene and Green furniture among the many works of art.

 Botanical Gardens